The Elephant Whisperer: Overview

 This bestselling book tells the story of a herd of wild African elephants on an African game reserve.
 The herd is destined to be shot for dangerous behaviour when Anthony intervenes to bring them to the Tula Tula wildlife preserve.
 The book covers Anthony's experiences during the years during which the herd acclimates to Tula Tula, including breakouts, infiltration by lions and poachers, the arrival of new animals, and interactions with humans.

 The Elephant Whisperer has been translated into French, German, Italian, Chinese, and Spanish and has been published by Reader's Digest in France, Finland, Holland, Slovenia, Canada, and Sweden.

-Feature film adaptation
+Film and television

-The book "The Elephant Whisperer" is currently in the process of being adapted into a feature film.
+As of 2023, The Elephant Whisperer was in the process of being adapted into a feature film.
 British screenwriter and playwright Guy Hibbert has written the screenplay.
-The film is being directed by Robin Goode and is being produced by Picturescope and Figment Films.
+The film is being directed by Robin Goode, and is being produced by Picturescope and Figment Films.

+The peripatetic American zoologist Jack Hanna visited Thula Thula, which was featured in two episodes of his television series, Jack Hanna's Into the Wild, one of which (Season 13, Episode 7) is titled The Elephant Whisperer.